ksdme/beam/README.md

 ## Self Hosting

 Hosting a beam server is a simple and lightweight affair.
-It doesn't depend on any services.
+It doesn't depend on any additional services.
 You can build a binary of the server yourself, or, use the [docker image](https://hub.docker.com/repository/docker/ksdme/beam/general).
+You can also find a docker compose configuration [here](./docker-compose.yml).